Research course

 Course content

-On completion of this course you will be able to demonstrate:
+Upon completion of this course, you will be able to demonstrate:

 • a critical understanding of research-based sustainability literature across a range of disciplines

-• comprehension of the relationships between theory and practice in the field of sustainability
+• comprehension of the relationships between theory and practice in the field of sustainability, individual and corporate responsibility

-• thorough and in-depth understanding of key debates relating to environmental challenges, and the resilience and adaptability of human systems.
+• thorough and in-depth understanding of key debates relating to environmental challenges, and the resilience and adaptability of political and economic systems

 South West Doctoral Training Partnership